Mausoleum of Constantina: Mosaics in the apses

 In the ambulatory wall there are two shallow apses, each with a mosaic showing Christ as the Pantocrator, the earliest surviving examples of this depiction; they probably date to the 5th or 7th century, though there has been much discussion of this.
 Like many mosaics of the period, both have suffered from restoration and both show elements of Roman imperial imagery, representing early examples of the conflation of this with Christian art.
 A mosaic with two women wearing white, reported as being behind the sarcophagus in the Renaissance, has now gone and was never drawn.

 One of the apses shows a traditio legis: Christ is shown with Saints Peter and Paul giving Peter the scroll representing law, with the inscription, "DOMINUS PACEM DAT," or "The Lord is giving Peace."
 A few sheep represent his role as shepherd governing and leading his flock.
 Christ is clothed in golden robes, suggesting his power and supremacy.
 He is shown rising above paradise, which further shows his dominance over both heaven and earth.

-In the second apse, Christ appears somewhat more simply but still as supremely powerful.
-His robes are not quite as rich as in the other apse, but still suggest power.
-He wears a simple tunic but it is purple and gold.
-This suggests not only holy power, but human power given that purple is the color of royalty and the gold stripes suggestion a connection to the Roman emperors.
-Peter also approaches Christ in supplication, like one would approach the Emperor.
-This is one of the first examples in Christian art of Christ being portrayed in the same way as the emperor or royalty.
-It is a concept that would later be prevalent in Christian art and architecture.
-In this apse Christ is not just portrayed as royalty but as the ruler of the world, of all existence.
-He sits atop a blue sphere, a clear symbol for the world or universe.
-From this perch he hands keys to Peter.
-This is a clear sign of Christ, and the power of heaven, giving authority and holy power to man.
-It is also important to note that Peter was Rome's first bishop so this meant Roman authority was sanctioned by God.
-This concept and picture of Christ as the almighty ruler and creator of the world would be the norm in the artwork of later churches, but it first appears here at Santa Costanza.